LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Crystal-Weaver.md

 When you restore hit points to a creature other than yourself, you can choose to expend 1 Essence.
 If you do, you gain temporary hit points equal to half the amount of hit points restored (rounded down).
 This ability can only be triggered once per turn.

 ## Level 4 - Prismatic Cloak (2 Essence)
-The Genasi gains the ability to
+The Genasi gains the ability to summon a crystalline cloak that protects them from damage.

+As an action, the Genasi can summon a "prismatic cloak" that protects them grants them protection:
+- **Resistance to**
 ## Level 5 -